 Practice rooms are on a first-come, first-served basis.
-They are housed on the Helen English Walker Floor (second floor, rooms 226-246) of the Hawkins Music Building and are accessed through key cards.
-For security and personal safety, do not leave doors in the practice wing open.
+They are located on the Helen English Walker Floor (second floor, rooms 226-246) of the Hawkins Music Building and are accessed through ID key cards.
+For security and personal safety, please do not leave doors in the practice wing open.

 Do not bring food or drinks into the practice rooms, or the Hawkins Music Building in general.
+Please do not remove the felt dampeners from inside the pianos.